 Best SEO Writing Practices

 - Start with Research: Every great writer starts with research!
 The main way your content will gain traction in the search engine results is if you are an expert on the topic!
-If you provide value people will naturally share your work and search engine optimization will be done for you.
+If you provide value, people will naturally share your work and search engine optimization will be done for you.
 So take your time and become an expert.
 Low-quality content is very likely going to hurt your rankings due to the numerous efforts search engines take to ensure low-quality content does not rank.
-So really, the most important factor when it comes to content writing intended to rank in search engines, is providing your readers with the best quality content possible.
+So really, the most important factor when it comes to content writing intended to rank in search engines is providing your readers with the best quality content possible.
+For example, if you are doing medical SEO or dental SEO content writing for a client, it's not enough to do competitor analysis.
+You must also conduct benchmark analysis - which means identifying the most successful dental companies in the world and researching them as well.
+After the competitor and benchmark research, it is crucial to conduct deep-dive client interviews pertaining to each service in order to extract key info.
+All this takes time but is well worth the improvement in conversion rates that will follow many years in the future.
 There is a reason Google keeps telling us “Content is King”, it really is!

 - Optimal URL: Once you have your title figured out, ensure that the URL of the content is also optimized with the most important keywords wherever possible.
 Having important keywords in the url is a big ranking factor for the major search engines so make sure you take advantage of this with an optimal title.
 Usually, the url’s will be the same as the title of the article but instead of capital letters and spaces, it should be all lowercase letters and each word should be separated by a dash/hyphen.